Installing Python packages¶

 Use a container you build specifically tailored to your needs¶

 If you are not able to find an existing container that suits your needs, you may build your own.
 If you are used to managing Conda/pip environments locally, you may use cotainr to build a container based on a Conda environment file for use on LUMI.
+The cotainr tool can also start from containers that at least for RCCL, contain the necessary plugin for good network performance.

 Installation methods recommended for specific use cases¶